yssux/auto-draw/README.md

-# **Auto Draw**
+# **autoDraw**

-**Auto Draw** is a Python script that allows users to draw various geometric shapes (such as squares, rectangles, and triangles) using the `turtle` graphics module.
+**autDraw** is a Python script that allows users to draw various geometric shapes (such as squares, rectangles, and triangles) using the `turtle` graphics module.
 This project is run via the command line interface (CLI), where users can select the shape and customize its appearance.

 ---